Menu

 Allocating Extra Support:

-• The school budget is received from Derbyshire LA and includes money for supporting children with SEN.
+• The school budget is received from Derbyshire LA and includes money for supporting children with SEND.

 • The Head Teacher decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the school governors on the basis of needs in the school.